Twoure/KissNetwork.bundle/README.md

 - [**Cover Cache Tools**](#cover-cache-tools)
 - [**Domain Tools**](#domain-tools)
 - [**Header Tools**](#header-tools)
 - **Reset Dict cfscrape Test Key:** Delete test key and then force the channel to retake the cfscrape test.
-It is testing for a valid JavaScript Runtime
 - **Reset URL Cache:** Delete custom URL cache, separate from Plex Framework
 - **Restart KissNetwork Channel:** Will restart KissNetwork Channel in PMS, but will not refresh URL Service Code.